CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-1.md

 - Task 4.
 Enable OneLake Availability.

 ### Task 1: Experience Real-Time Intelligence
+In this task, you will explore Real-Time Intelligence and its categories, gaining an understanding of its various components and functionalities.

 1. Select **Workloads** icon on the left of your screen.
 A dialog with the list of Fabric experiences will open.
 The list of experiences includes Power BI, Data Factory, Industry Solutions, Real-Time Intelligence, Data Engineering, Data Science and Data Warehouse.
 Let’s explore.